Kathryn Hunter: Stage work

 In her stage work, Hunter is particularly associated with physical theatre, having been described as a "virtuoso physical performer."

 She has worked with renowned companies in that field including Shared Experience and Complicité.
 She won an Olivier Award in 1991 for playing the millionairess in Friedrich Dürrenmatt's The Visit.

 Critics have noted Hunter's unusual physical presence and her range.
 Charles Spencer of The Telegraph wrote, "diminutive in stature, and slightly lame, she has a deep, guttural voice, eyes like black olives and the most expressive of faces.
 Almost nothing seems beyond her range, from farcical clowning to deepest, darkest tragedy."

-Kathryn Hunter's "uncommon ability to shape-shift" has led her to play roles typically reserved for male actors.
+Hunter's "uncommon ability to shape-shift" has led her to play roles typically reserved for male actors.
 She was the first British woman to play King Lear professionally.

 Hunter's portrayal of Lear conscientiously challenged the audience to separate character and performer: her voice and clothing read as male, but she physicalized lines such as "Down from the waist they are Centaurs/Though women all above" to remind the audience of the female body playing the part.
 Another male role she played was in The Bee, directed by Hideki Noda, which played at the Soho Theatre in June 2006 and 2012.

 Hunter has also played animals and other creatures.
 In Kafka's Monkey, a solo piece based on Franz Kafka's "A Report to an Academy," she played a monkey delivering a speech to a scientific society about its transformation from a monkey to a man.
 The piece was a highly acclaimed sell-out success at the Young Vic in 2009, where it was reprised in May 2011.
 It toured to the Baryshnikov Arts Center in New York in April 2013.
-According to Charles Isherwood of the New York Times, Hunter's performance had "wry wisdom, a touch of cheeky humor and, above all, a sense of dignity."
+According to Charles Isherwood of The New York Times, Hunter's performance had "wry wisdom, a touch of cheeky humor and, above all, a sense of dignity."

 In November 2013, she co-starred as the fairy Puck in Julie Taymor's production of A Midsummer Night's Dream, the show that opened the Theatre for a New Audience in Brooklyn.
-Ben Brantley of the New York Times described Hunter's Puck as "genuinely original" and "part music-hall comedian, part fairground contortionist."
+Ben Brantley of The New York Times described Hunter's Puck as "genuinely original" and "part music-hall comedian, part fairground contortionist."